joncoop/letter-boxed-solver/README.md

 1. **Edit the solver code** (Optional).

     Open `letterbox_solver.py` and edit the `DEFAULT_PUZZLE_LETTERS` constant at the top of the program.
 The puzzle letters should be ordered so that each set of three consecutive letters represents a side.
 They can be upper or lowercase.
+Optionally, you can edit the ```DEFAULT_DICTIONARY``` constant.
+The dictionary should be a plaintext file with one word per line.

     ```python
-    DEFAULT_PUZZLE_LETTERS = 'xlbocuimqayt'  # replace with today's letters
+    DEFAULT_PUZZLE_LETTERS = 'xlbocuimqayt'
+    DEFAULT_DICTIONARY = 'dictionary.txt'
     ```

 2. **Run the solver**: